Enema of the State: Release

 By May 1999, the group was nearing platinum status for Dude Ranch and sales targets were higher for Enema of the State.
 The Los Angeles Times ran a Sunday feature on the band two days prior to release, noting that "The musicians are sanguine about chances to repeat or exceed the sales of Dude Ranch, noting the always-shifting sands of pop culture and that they've already done better than they'd ever anticipated."
-Momentum began to build when US radio stations received advance copies of Enema of the State.
-MCA issued Enema of the State on June 1, and the release peaked at number nine on the U.S. Billboard 200.
+Momentum began to build when US radio stations received advance copies of Enema of the State ahead of its June 1 bow.
+On release day, the trio were in Detroit for a free secret show sponsored by Coca-Cola.
+In his book, Hoppus reflects that the event may have been too secret — the ticket giveaway promotion failed to gain traction, leaving the band handing out tickets to anyone who happened to walk by.
+Over its first tracking week, the release peaked at number nine on the U.S. Billboard 200.
 The album chart was gripped by the Backstreet Boys' Millennium, but Enema of the State still managed to move 109,000 units that week.
 The band was supporting Lagwagon in Europe when MCA executives phoned the trio about rising record sales.
 Joey Cape, frontman of Lagwagon, remarked that "They were selling, like, 90,000 records a day [...]
 I was saying things like, 'What are you doing here?
 Go home!
 Why do you want to be on tour with Lagwagon right now?"
 At a show shortly following the release of the album, DeLonge was approached by Noodles from The Offspring to congratulate him.
 "He looks at me right in the eyes and he goes, 'You're next,'" remembered DeLonge, who blushed and shook off the compliment.